About Us

 Our Strategy

-To direct the operations of NRM North, the Management Committee has adopted the 2030 Natural Resource Management (NRM) Strategy for Northern Tasmania.
-Focusing on the three primary themes of Land, Water and Biodiversity, the strategy provides a blueprint for the actions that NRM North will focus on through to 2030.
-With a view to long-term outcomes that include:
+Adopting the themes of Land, Water and Biodiversity, the Strategy provides a blueprint for the actions NRM North will focus on to improve natural resource condition and support sustainable production, with long-term outcomes that include: